-I am currently a doctoral student in the innovative Richard Gilder Graduate Program at the American Museum of Natural History.
+I am currently a Research Associate in the Goswami Lab at University College London.
 My research focuses on the evolution and development of archosaurs, a group that includes crocodiles, dinosaurs, birds, and their relatives.
 I also write computational tools to explore theoretical and practical issues in shape analysis and evolutionary biology.
 Besides research, I am actively involved in science education programs and music performance.

 H o m e

 Another coverage of our new paper on the evolution of pneumaticity and respiration in dinosaurs on the AMNH blog!

 Great news to start off the new year!
 Our recent Archaeornithomimus vertebral pneumaticity paper was selected as one of the top paleontology studies published in the journal PLoS ONE last year.
 Check out other excellent picks here.

 Our new study got featured in Forbes magazine!
 A big thanks to Shaena Montanari for writing the piece.
 See it here.

 New findings on air-filled vertebrae of Archaeornithomimus is now published in PLoS ONE.
 This was a fun project with great collaborators.
 OPEN ACCESS: Download here.

 A new publication in the journal Cladistics on the effect of poor intraspecific sampling on construction of evolutionary trees.
 You can download the PERDA script in the "Programs" page.